Are you looking for a way to track your SMS marketing campaigns and see how they’re performing?

 When you do that, Google Analytics knows to separately track website visitors who used those links.
-This way you can easily get mobile marketing analytics reports and see how each link is performing.
+This way you can easily get analytics reports and see how each link is performing.

 Now let’s take a look at how to create a custom URL for your SMS campaign with the URL builder.

-Create a Custom URL for Your SMS Marketing Campaign
+How to Create a Custom URL for SMS Campaigns

 You can build a custom campaign URL for your SMS campaigns with the URL builder in MonsterInsights.